 C. Boyden Gray, of the District of Columbia, is the former Ambassador to the European Union (2006-2007) and former Special Envoy for Eurasian Energy Diplomacy (2008-2009).
 He also served as former Special Envoy for European Union Affairs (2008-2009) and as White House Counsel in the administration of President George H.W.
 Bush (1989-1993).

 Howard Ahmanson, Jr. is a philanthropist living in Orange County, California.

 Scott McConnell co-founded The American Conservative in 2002, where he has held the positions of executive editor and editor, and where he is currently a founding editor.
 A former editorial page editor of the New York Post, McConnell continues to write on politics and American foreign policy.

 George O’Neill, Jr. is an artist living in Lake Wales, Florida.

-Jon Basil Utley is an associate publisher of The American Conservative.
+Jon Basil Utley is publisher of The American Conservative.
 Utley is a graduate of Georgetown University’s School of Foreign Service with language studies in Germany and France.
 He first worked for American International Group insurance in Cuba, Venezuela and Colombia.
-Later he became a foreign correspondent in South America for the Knight Ridder newspapers and for 17 years, starting during the Reagan Administration, was a commentator on the Voice of America.
+Later he became a foreign correspondent in South America for Knight Ridder newspapers and for 17 years, starting during the Reagan Administration, was a commentator about third world issues on the Voice of America.
 He managed an oil drilling partnership in Pennsylvania and later worked in real estate development.
 He has written for the Harvard Business Review, Washington Post, and other papers.
-He was formerly founding editor of The Bogota Bulletin, associate editor of The Times of the Americas, a contributing editor to The Conservative Digest.
+He was formerly founding editor of The Bogota Bulletin, associate editor of The Times of the Americas, and a contributing editor to The Conservative Digest.
 He was born in Moscow.
-After his father, a Russian political dissident, was sent to a gulag and killed by Stalin, his mother, Freda Utley, became a prominent anticommunist author and activist.
+After his father, a Russian trade official, was sent to a gulag and killed by Stalin, his mother, Freda Utley, became a prominent anticommunist author and activist.